 Entrance into the UW-Whitewater Jazz Ensemble is by audition, and is open to all UW-Whitewater students.

-Directed by Brad Townsend, the UW-Whitewater Jazz Labs gives students the opportunity to take part in the Jazz tradition through small group interaction.
+Directed by Bradley Townsend, the UW-Whitewater Jazz Labs gives students the opportunity to take part in the Jazz tradition through small group interaction.
 These small groups are very active performance ensembles that not only perform on campus but in area restaurants, clubs and festivals.
 Each group transcribes, arranges, or composes all of its own material ranging in styles from early Jazz to contemporary.
 The UW-Whitewater Jazz Labs are open to any UW-Whitewater student by audition only.

 The Cello Choir, offered in spring semesters, explores the ever-growing repertoire for cello trios and cello quartets.
 This provides a great way to learn chamber music skills in an ensemble in which everyone can learn and play every part, and in which considerable attention can be focused on the particulars of cello technique.